JBouron/x86Lab/README.md

 The program takes a single argument, the path to the file that contains the assembly code to be assembled and analyzed.

+The program provides keyboard shortcuts for the most common operations:
+- `q` to quit
+- `s` to step one instruction forward
+- `r` to step one instruction backward

 The `example/` directory contains an assembly snippet that starts in real-mode and jumps into protected mode and then 64-bit mode.
 You can execute it as
 follows: